arikdcode/abeceus/wiki/index.md

 # The Abeceus System

 A unary star system colonized by humans from Earth over a millennium ago.
-After **The Scream** severed contact with Earth, the colonists built a civilization from scratch across multiple worlds and moons.
+Cut off from Earth and its vast pool of expertise, the colonists built a civilization from scratch across multiple worlds and moons.

 ## Major Powers